Witte Software® https://www.modbustools.com

 Modbus Poll version 7 runs on Windows XP.

-Silent install require no user intervention and have no user interface.
+A silent install requires no user intervention and has no user interface.
 The user doesn’t see any dialog and isn’t asked any questions.

 Use the command line /S switch.